-The Career Services Center is available to students who have not yet formulated a major or have not yet determined a career path.
+Career Services are available to all students, alumni, and community members within UNM-Valencia's service area.
+Services include assistance for those who have not yet chosen a major or have not yet determined a career path.
 The center helps students to determine possible career and academic areas of concentration through career advisement, which may include taking various assessments.
 The Career Services Center provides career information on most occupations and guidance on how to access and use the information to make occupational choices.
-Additionally, the Career Services Center provides assistance in resume writing, job search strategies, and enhancing job interviewing skills through individual sessions and workshops.
+Additionally, the Career Services Center assists in resume writing, job search strategies, and enhancing job interviewing skills through individual sessions and workshops.